This post may contain affiliate links. Please read my disclosure policy.

 - Adapted from a recipe by Amy Atlas, published in Sweet Designs via Oprah.Com

-We’re nuts for lemon desserts!
+We’re crazy about lemon desserts!

 Still looking for more luscious lemon desserts?
 Don’t miss these favorites!

 - Lemon Crumble Breakfast Cake – Perfect for breakfast, brunch, afternoon tea or dessert!
 A reader favorite for years 🙂

 - Lemon Cheesecake – pop on over and read the 5-star reviews.
 This cheesecake is a winner.